ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 Each component story, when requires callbacks, should either receive a meaningful callback from the parent, or provide the `action` from `@storybook/addon-actions`.
 You can use `PasswordInput.stories.tsx` as example of using actions addon, but you can also provide different APIs.
 Don't use console.log for this reason.

 The stories should include the 'autodocs' feature from Storybook.

+Whenever providing or updating storybook stories, always try to use domain-relevant examples (doctors, appointments, treatments, medicine etc) instead of generic words with no meaning.

+## currencies

+Whenever displaying currencies, use the function from `./src/utils/formatCurrency.ts`